Microsoft to buy Minecraft maker Mojang for $2.5 billion

 FBR Capital Markets said the deal gave Nadella "the right product at the right time," as Microsoft invests in its Xbox strategy and moves into the intensely competitive mobile phone sector with Nokia under its hood.

-Just five years old, Mojang was co-founded by Markus Persson, who developed the hit Minecraft game after previously working at Sweden's King Digital Entertainment Plc, maker of the Candy Crush Saga game.
+Just five years old, Mojang was co-founded by Markus Persson, who developed the hit Minecraft game after previously working at Sweden's King Digital Entertainment Plc KING.N, maker of the Candy Crush Saga game.

 NOT ABOUT THE MONEY